 While both assistance providers and recipients are required to shoulder certain mental, physical, and financial burdens, investors are not necessarily enthusiastic about investing in the development of robots for health and welfare because the market for this field is relatively small.

-The social structure that makes it difficult to achieve demand-supply balance for new options to help disabled people broaden the scope of their living.
+The social structure makes it difficult to achieve a demand-supply balance for new options to help disabled people broaden the scope of their living.

 The improvement of public infrastructure and the promotion of barrier-free access now allows people with leg disabilities to lead their daily lives on their own to a greater extent if they have wheelchairs.

 Still, their activities are restricted in areas where such an environment has not been sufficiently developed.
 For example, if people with leg disabilities visit their friends’ homes that have not been made barrier-free like their own homes, their activities will be restrained.